This guide is intended for Managed Integration Service Providers (MiSPs) or technical users familiar with making API calls and using Postman.

 You must use the exact scope name as it appears in iPaaS.com for that specific integration.
 Ensure accuracy in spelling and case.
 You can still get a 200 response from Postman with a wrong scope name.

-Be aware that scopes, particularly for importing data (TO iPaaS.com), can vary significantly between different integrations.
-Always verify the correct scope for the specific integration you are working with.
+Be aware that scopes for importing data (TO iPaaS.com), can vary significantly between different integrations.
+For exports FROM iPaaS.com, scopes are more consistent across integrations.

 Step 3: Create Your CSV File